What is OLAP? Cube, Operations & Types in Data Warehouse

 Online Analytical Processing (OLAP) is a category of software that allows users to analyze information from multiple database systems at the same time.
 It is a technology that enables analysts to extract and view business data from different points of view.

 Analysts frequently need to group, aggregate and join data.
-These operations in relational databases are resource intensive.
+These OLAP operations in data mining are resource intensive.
 With OLAP data can be pre-calculated and pre-aggregated, making analysis faster.

 OLAP databases are divided into one or more cubes.
 The cubes are designed in such a way that creating and viewing reports become easy.
 OLAP stands for Online Analytical Processing.